Who can get a sexual abuse restraining order? Can a minor get an order?

 Do I need a lawyer for my case?

-If you do not have the money to pay for a lawyer, you may contact a local legal services organization to see if they can represent you.
+If you do not have the money to pay for a lawyer, you can contact a local legal services organization to see if they can represent you.
 Another option may be to ask the county attorney’s office for help.
 Their office may be able to help you with:

 - getting the forms;